 Outdoor units are shipped with an appropriate filter-drier for installation in the liquid line.
 Leave the plugs in the tube ends until the filter-drier is installed.
 The optimal location for the filter-drier is close to the indoor coil.
-Install the filter-drier with the arrow pointing towards the indoor coil.
+Heat pump filter-driers are "bi-flow" type.
+Either end can be pointed towards indoor coil.
 Refer to Figure 6.